 It’s about time public art starts to convey complete and true stories.
-It’s about time public art is inclusive of women and women of all backgrounds and experiences.
-It’s so long overdue it’s laughable and although there’s much work to be done, the current momentum to break the bronze ceiling provides hope.
+It’s about time public art is inclusive of women, women of all backgrounds and experiences.
+It’s so long overdue that it’s laughable and although there’s much work to be done, the current momentum to break the bronze ceiling provides hope.

 While reading articles about Harriet Tubman’s “The Journey to Freedom” sculpture, I stumbled upon a couple of discoveries that stand out.

 The first is the discovery that there are numerous statues of Harriet Tubman in existence!
 Although there’s a significant dearth of statues depicting real women in our country, Tubman’s image and legacy have done much to address this gap and to put a serious dent in the bronze ceiling.

 There are said to be at least 9 full-figure sculptures of Tubman, along with other memorials, such as plaques and busts.
 There are also parks and museums named in her honor.

 And here’s a big story too: back in June 2021, Newark, New Jersey’s Mayor Ras J. Baraka announced that a Harriet Tubman monument, designed by artist Nina Cooke John, will replace a statue of Christopher Columbus that was removed the previous summer.
 The park where this rather vast monument will be installed will be renamed Harriet Tubman Square.